thiagoalencar1/thiagoalencar1/README.md

 ### Hi there 👋

+- After some time without programming, I'm back into webdevelopment.
+- Actually focus in javascript/reactjs and Ruby on Rails.
+- Interested in GoLang

 <!--
 **thiagogondim/thiagogondim** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.